 Admission through the random selection process or waiting list does not guarantee enrollment.

-- The Academy will hold three orientation gatherings for families of accepted students during the enrollment period.
+- The Academy will hold at least three orientation gatherings for families of accepted students during the enrollment period.
 Parents and guardians will be encouraged to ask questions and turn in their enrollment packets at this time.

 - The enrollment packet will include federal free and reduced lunch applications, which the Academy will ask each family to complete and return regardless of anticipated status.